Would you like to become a Clerkenwell & Islington Guide?

 The classroom-based sessions take place on Thursdays 6:30 – 8:30pm during term time

 at the University of Westminster Marylebone Campus, Faculty of Architecture and the Built

 Environment.
 They consist of lectures on the the history of Clerkenwell & Islington and

 activities to support you in developing or improving your skills as a guide.

-The practical sessions take place every other Saturday (generally in the morning).
+The practical sessions take place every other Saturday and sometimes Sundays (generally in the morning).
 For

 these sessions you take part in a guided walk with you and your fellow students as guides.